 It's summer and teenager Kasuga Kyosuke is preparing for college entrance exams together with Ayukawa.
 Even though he secretly loves her, he is still anguishing his empty relationship with Hikaru.
 One day, Ayukawa becomes angry with him and sinks in slow jealousy.
 Unable to hide his feelings for her anymore, he finally breaks up with Hikaru.
 Even though she managed to get the lead role in a stage musical, he doesn't want to watch it and tells her they must break away.
 In the end, he and Ayukawa end together.

-As many have already warned, "I Want to Return to That Day" is a deeply dramatic and emotionally devastating movie finale to the anime series "Kimagure Orange Road", completely untypical for that humorous show.
-Basically, the movie is just like the show, but without all those silly jokes, unconvincing complications, clumsy solutions, stupid ideas and all other flaws that blotted the great romantic premise and reduced its quality - actually, it doesn't even mention or reference the special powers of the hero, Kasuga, at all, which also works in its favor since all those fantasy powers had their moments of inspiration, but ultimately became unnecessary in the show's last third.
+As many have already noticed, "I Want to Return to That Day" is a deeply dramatic and emotionally devastating movie finale to the anime series "Kimagure Orange Road", completely untypical for that humorous show.
+Basically, the movie is just like the show - but without all those silly jokes, unconvincing complications, clumsy solutions, stupid ideas and all other flaws that blotted the great romantic premise and reduced its quality - actually, it doesn't even mention or reference the special powers of the hero, Kasuga, at all, which also works in its favor since all those fantasy powers had their moments of inspiration, but ultimately became unnecessary in the show's last third.
+It is "Kimagure Orange Road" - just maturer.
 What we have here is a pure drama, a gentle and subtle story of Kasuga's break up with Hikaru in favor of Ayukawa, reduced to its essence and completely deprived of anything else.
 A lot of credit goes to the unknown but brilliant director Tomomi Mochizuki who delivered another anime pearl, a special that tops the original.

 Sunday, 27 December 2009